 vote with one's feet

-- informal Indicate an opinion by being present or absent.Example sentences
+- informal Indicate an opinion by being present or absent: the East Germans voted with their feet in an irresistible move towards freedomMore example sentences

 - The minister said by voting with their feet, parents had indicated there were severe problems which needed to be addressed.

 - The people were voting with their feet and their dollars.